carpeliam/git-safety/README.md

 ```
 npm install
-npm start
+PORT=3456 npm start
 ```

-An express app will run on port 3000.
+An express app will run on port 3000 by default.